Appendix D: Acquisition Pilot: Change the Buying Strategy to Government-As-One-Purchaser

 Several challenges must be overcome in the acquisition cycle in order to comply with EO 13800 and facilitate shared services, such as cloud email.
 Budgets are constrained by yearly appropriations, and agencies work autonomously, which reduces the Government’s ability to look at its purchasing as a whole.
 Legacy procurement and security regulations, coupled with lack of top down guidance for the logistics of a Government-wide migration to cloud email challenge cloud adoption.

 By creating virtual “street corners” for cloud email providers the Federal Government can use competing market forces to drive Government-wide volume pricing as a lever to speed migration.
 This will apply Hotelling’s Law of spatial competition, wherein Government’s potential purchasing power will be used to negotiate tiered pricing agreements directly with the providers and result in publicly displayed price points, total number of licenses purchased, and the remaining number of mailboxes that need to be migrated.
 This volume pricing would serve as the base rate for any license purchased by the Government.

-In this scenario, data would be recorded with the current negotiated pricing tiers, along with any incentive pricing based on other factors such as the company’s quarterly sales cycles.
+In this scenario, data would be recorded and displayed publicly with the current negotiated pricing tiers, along with any incentive pricing based on other factors such as the company’s quarterly sales cycles.

 *These numbers are fabricated for this example only.